benlue/coServ/README.md

 ## Get started
 The easiest way is probably to try the [one page demo](https://github.com/benlue/cows-onePage).
 You can build a one page RWD website in minutes.

+## Issues about multiple websites
+If you run multiple websites on coServ, you may have problems of loading images from other websites.
+That's because the root path of static files (such as images) from various websites are all pointed to '/'. coServ has no way to know '/' is belonging to which website.

+v0.10.4 has a solution for this.
+If you're hosting multiple websites on coServ, you should refer to images (and other static files) with the '/**$website_code_name**/cont/' and that will solve the problem.

 ## What's new
 Below are highlights of recent releases.
 More details in [release notes](https://github.com/coimotion/coServ/blob/master/ReleaseNote.md).

++ [v0.10.4] wFront.js is the main (front-end) controller.
+This file can be updated with new coServ release, so it's better to be served from coServ than from websites (which may use older versions).
+This is enforced in v0.10.4.

 + [v0.10.3] coServ now can be deployed to Heroku right with minor modifications.
 The "region" feature is officially removed.